surfdog/static-blog/content/work-with-me.md

 2. **Empathy** -- The only way to build sustainable software is to empathize with your customers and your colleagues.
 Ask questions and be open to other points of view.
-3. **Curiosity** -- Being open and interested to learn continuously is important, both for individuals and for organizations at large.
+3. **Openness** -- Being open and interested to learn continuously is important, both for individuals and for organizations at large.
 4. **Humility** -- I'm a strong believer in servant leadership.
 My job is not to be the superstar but to help other people learn, understand the "why",